r3c/cottle/docs/page/03-builtin.rst

 ceil(x)
 -------

-Returns the smallest integer greater than or equal to decimal value ``x``.
+Returns the smallest integer greater than or equal to number value ``x``.

 .. code-block:: plain
     :caption: Cottle template